Of the 120 area drycleaning shops we evaluated in our last full, published

 that the drycleaner is at fault, then DLI will notify the drycleaner.
 Drycleaners

-that are members of the DLI, and even those that are not, usually cooperate
+that belong to DLI, and even those that dont, usually cooperate with a

 Although the DLI process is often helpful, keep in mind that the cleaner

-set, DLI probably won't know whether the shop could have succeeded by using
+set, DLI probably wont know whether the shop could have successfully used

 a better sequence of stain removal steps.
 Furthermore, even if the stain